 For the Sriracha White Bean Spread:

-- 2 cups cooked white beans drained (or use one 15 ounce can white beans, rinsed and drained)
+- 2 cups White Beans, drained and cooked (or use one 15 ounce can white beans, rinsed and drained)

-- 1-2 Tablespoons Sriracha (spicy Asian chili sauce), to taste
+- 1-2 Tbsp Sriracha, to taste (spicy Asian chili sauce)

 - To make the Sesame Pita Chips, preheat the oven to 350 degrees F. Slice the pita bread into wedges and spread them out on a large baking sheet so that none of the pieces are overlapping.
 Lightly brush the surface of the pita bread with olive oil and sprinkle with sesame seeds.
 Bake until golden and crisp, 10-15 minutes.
 (Note: I like my pita chips to have a bit of give to them, so I pull them out right at 10 minutes, but baking them for 15 minutes renders them extra crisp.)
 Allow to cool completely before serving.